SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 ### Primitive data types

-Traditional JS specifies `5 primitive data types`, which are:
+Traditional JS specifies `5 primitive data types`:

 - `String`
 - `Number`  -  The only numerical data type.
 Used for both integer and floating point numbers.